Robert-Hughes/rjrssync/README.md

 WSL -> WSL: ~6GB/s

 SSH port forwarded throughput (tcper, buffers all 40960):
+(note that even though the traffic is encrypted in-transit, anybody can connect to the ports!)

 Windows -> Windows (ssh from Windows to Windows to forward local port): ~150MB/s Windows -> WSL (ssh from Windows to WSL to forward local port): ~150MB/s